weiyuwang2024/vibecoding/transcripts.md

 # Presentation Transcripts: Mastering AI-Powered Development

-**Total Duration: 52-70 minutes**
+**Total Duration: 20 minutes**

 ---

 ## Introduction
-*Duration: 2-3 minutes*
+*Duration: 1 minute*

 Good morning/afternoon everyone.
-Today we're diving deep into the world of AI-powered development through what we call "Vibe Coding" - a comprehensive approach to leveraging coding agents effectively in your development workflow.

-Over the next hour, we'll explore everything from the fundamentals to advanced professional techniques.
-We've structured this presentation into three main sections: Vibe Coding Basics, Advanced techniques, and Professional practices.
+Today we're diving deep into vibe coding.
+Over the next 20 minutes, we'll explore everything from the fundamentals to advanced professional techniques.

-Let's begin with the foundation - understanding how to engineer prompts for development excellence.
+Let's begin with the foundation.

 ---

 # VIBE CODING BASICS

-## Section 1: Prompt Engineering for Development Excellence
+## Section 1: Prompts
 *Duration: 8-10 minutes*

-Let's start with the cornerstone of effective AI-powered development: prompt engineering.
-Think of prompts as the communication protocol between you and your AI coding assistant.
+Think of prompts as the communication protocol between you and your AI coding assistant, And there are three types of prompts:

-### Global Prompts: Foundation of Consistency
+### Global Prompts:

-The first concept I want to introduce is Global Prompts.
-These are your project-wide standards that ensure uniform code quality across all interactions with your AI agent.

-Imagine you're working on a large enterprise application.
-Without global prompts, your AI might generate React components in one style for the login page, and completely different patterns for the dashboard.
-Global prompts solve this by establishing:
+Coding Agent automatically includes the Global prompts in every chat request and applies them for generating code or documents.

 - Project-wide standards that ensure every piece of generated code follows your team's conventions
 - Architectural principles enforcement - whether you're following MVC, microservices, or domain-driven design
 - Team conventions like naming patterns, file organization, and coding style guidelines
 - Domain-specific knowledge integration for specialized projects like fintech, healthcare, or e-commerce

-### Predefined Prompt Templates: Efficiency at Scale
+### Predefined Prompts:

-Next, we have predefined prompt templates.
-These are your productivity multipliers.
-Instead of explaining the same requirements repeatedly, you create reusable templates.
+You can also create one or more Predefined Prompts.
+They won't be automatically included in every chat, but they should be very easy and quick to load.
+Think them as custom commands

 For example, you might have:
-- Role-based workflows: A frontend template that automatically includes accessibility requirements, responsive design principles, and your component library standards
-- Common task automation: Templates for CRUD operations that include proper error handling, validation, and testing patterns
+- instruction files for different programming languages, documents, or project types.
+- Customized workflows: Define a personal worklfow to automate the common tasks,
-- Quality gates and review checklists that ensure every generated piece of code meets your standards
+- checklists that ensure every generated piece of code meets your standards
-- Standardized documentation generation that maintains consistency across your entire codebase

-### Dynamic Context Integration
+### Add-hoc Prompts:

 Finally, dynamic context integration is what makes modern AI coding truly powerful.
 This isn't just about chatting with an AI - it's about creating an intelligent development environment.